rpgreview/papersandpaychecks/pnp.md

 This game has a set of rules that is heavily inspired by the principles of 'playable realism'.
 The rules are sufficiently simple, even 'rules-light' in comparison to some monstrosities that have seen the light of day, but also provide a sense of realism, or at least verisimilitude.
 Quite obviously, given the origins of the cartoon in Advanced Dungeons & Dragons (TM), one would not be surprised to see a significant influence by various editions of that game in this design.
 Nevertheless, as with many other games, If a situation arises that is not covered in the rules, The Boss should make a fast decision to continue play and if necessary the players can all revisit the situation outside of play.
 Consider this "Rule 1" - The Boss Rule.
 All rules in this book are subject to the whim of The Boss.

 By way of conclusion, a couple of other matters of note must be raised.
 This game does deal with situations that are obviously more contemporary, but with also 'adult concepts' (after all, it involves playing the role of adult characters) and is recommended for mature readers.
 Circumstances should not arise involving the massacre an orc extended family with fire and sword, but it might involve a flirtatious and somewhat inebriated co-worker at an office party.
 Make of that what you will.
-It also means that occasionally Anglo-Saxon words for profanities will be used; Norman-French words, of course, are noble, educated, and never there profane, peasant.
+It also means that occassionally Anglo-Saxon words for profanities will be used; Norman-French words, of course, are noble, educated, and never there profane, peasant.
 To rewrite George Carlin; "feces, urine, copulate, vagina, fellator, mater-copulator, and teats".

 This game has been published by the RPG Review Cooperative, an incorporated and non-profit association.
 Nobody associated with the Cooperative is making any money from this - all proceeds go to the association for the benefit of promoting our shared hobby - and as such we are particularly grateful for the generosity of our backers on Kickstarter.
 We are also deeply honoured to have the artistic skills of Dan 'Smif' Smith for the cover art.
 Special thanks is also given to the playtesters, who reviewed and tested the game, pulled it apart and put it back together again into the working product you see before you.